 1972: Columbia Records’ head of A&R John Hammond, who signed artists such as Billie Holiday, Benny Goodman, Count Bassie, George Benson, Aretha Franklin, and Bob Dylan, signed Bruce Springsteen to CBS Records.
 Specifically, CBS Records signed an agreement with Laurel Canyon Productions, who then subcontracted Bruce’s services to Columbia Records.
 Springsteen had previously entered into an agreement with Laurel Canyon, which was owned by his manager, Mike Appel, in March.

 1978: The Rolling Stones released their fourteenth British and sixteenth American studio album, Some Girls.
 It was the band’s first LP to feature guitarist Ronnie Wood as a full member, and after the critical disappointment of their last album, Black and Blue, it reached #1 on the Billboard pop chart and became their best-selling album in the US.
-It also is the Stones’ only album to be nominated for a Grammy in the Album of the Year category.
+It’s also the Stones’ only album to be nominated for a Grammy in the Album of the Year category.

 1978: The Moody Blues released their ninth studio album and first in six years, Octave.
 It was the group’s last album with producer Tony Clarke, as well as their last with keyboardist Mike Pinder, who left during sessions and was later replaced by former Yes keyboardist Patrick Moraz.

 1979: Nick Lowe released his second solo studio album, Labour of Lust.
-The album was recorded and released at the same time as collaborator Dave Edmunds’ fifth album, Repeat When Necessary, and features the same Rockpile personnel.
+It was recorded and released at the same time as collaborator Dave Edmunds’ fifth album, Repeat When Necessary, and features the same Rockpile personnel.
 The album’s lead track, “Cruel to Be Kind,” became Lowe’s only solo hit in the US.

-1983: Frank Zappa released London Symphony Orchestra, Vol. I, the first in a series of albums composed by Zappa and recorded by the London Symphony Orchestra.”
+1983: Frank Zappa released London Symphony Orchestra, Vol. I, the first in a series of albums composed by Zappa and recorded by the London Symphony Orchestra.

 1984: Cyndi Lauper had her first #1 hit on the Billboard Hot 100 with “Time After Time.”